Reactive-Extensions/Rx-Edge/readme.md

 # Reactive Extensions Integration with Edge.js

-This project integrates [Edge.js](https://github.com/tjanczuk/edge) with the Reactive Extensions for both .NET [(Rx.NET)](https://github.com/Reactive-Extensions/Rx.NET and JavaScript [(RxJS)](https://github.com/Reactive-Extensions/RxJS).
+This project integrates [Edge.js](https://github.com/tjanczuk/edge) with the Reactive Extensions for both .NET [(Rx.NET)](https://github.com/Reactive-Extensions/Rx.NET) and JavaScript [(RxJS)](https://github.com/Reactive-Extensions/RxJS).
 This is a quick proof of concept to integrate the two to have a back and forth conversation between .NET and JavaScript.

 ## License ##

 Copyright (c) Microsoft Open Technologies, Inc.  All rights reserved.
-Microsoft Open Technologies would like to thank its contributors, a list of whom are at http://rx.codeplex.com/wikipage?title=Contributors.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may